Integrated Pie-IX BRT Project

-The Pie-IX Boulevard bus rapid transit service (BRT) is a high-performance public transportation project that is integrated into the reconstruction and upgrade of Pie-IX Boulevard.
-It will offer a rapid, reliable, comfortable, safe and universally accessible bus service between eastern Laval and Montréal.
+The Pie-IX bus rapid transit (BRT) project is a high-performance public transit service that is integrated into the reconstruction and upgrade of Pie-IX Boulevard, between the eastern areas of Laval and Montréal.

 - Construction begins: November 2018

-The Pie-IX BRT will have 17 stations (15 in Montréal and two in Laval), spread out over 11 km of Pie-IX Boulevard between Saint-Martin Boulevard in Laval and Pierre-De Coubertin Avenue in Montréal.
+The Pie-IX BRT will have 17 BRT bus stops (15 in Montréal and two in Laval), spread out over 11 kilometres of Pie-IX Boulevard between Saint-Martin Boulevard in Laval and Pierre-De Coubertin Avenue in Montréal.
 Expected to be up and running in 2022, it will serve more than 70,000 customers a day.
 View the map of the futur Pie-IX BRT.

 Comfortable, accessible and safe